I posted something in the Fully Booked Coach Facebook group this week that created a certain amount of disagreement with a few people.

 If the answer is between 1 and 7, then quit now because you’re not going to make it.

-I have enough experience with this to know that when I get a 7 or less from client when it comes to commitments levels it NEVER happens.
+I have enough experience with this to know that when I get a 7 or less from the client when it comes to commitment levels it NEVER happens.

 If you said 8, then it will be a real tough going because you’ve left yourself 20% wiggle room and you’re not totally committed.